 - 1 tsp vanilla extract

-- First season a small baking dish (about 12 x 12) with oil or line with parchment paper.
+First season a small baking dish (about 12 x 12) with coconut oil or line with parchment paper.
 Process the walnuts and almonds in a food processor until they are roughly chopped.
+Do not process into a fine flour.

-- Add the dates, cacao, vanilla and sea salt.
-Process until ingredients are well mixed.
-Add 2 tbsp of water, or enough to make the mixture stick together.
+Add the dates, cacao, vanilla and sea salt.
+Process until ingredients are well mixed, then add ¼ cup of water, or enough to make the mixture stick together.
 The mixture should look well blended with no large chunks of nuts.
-Press the mixture into the prepared baking dish.
+Add more water if needed, 1 tablespoon at a time.

 Total Fat: 11.9g